jftuga/dls/README.md

 # dls
 docker ls - list files within a container

-This is used to view what files and directories are inside of a running docker container.
+This program is used to view what files and directories are inside of a running docker container.
 In your `Dockerfile`, you will need to `ADD` or `COPY` a **statically linked** `dls` binary.

 ## Usage